justinmeiners/efficient-programming-with-components/17_adaptive_merge_sort.md

       return std::make_pair(buffer, n);
     }

-So it binary searches for a buffer small enough to fit[^malloc-info].
+So it binary searches for a buffer small enough to fit[^malloc-return-value].
 Is it a useful piece of code?
 No.
 But, I had to ship.
 Guess what happened after that.